 Digital English 12 will cover the same curriculum as Regular English 12, but will be delivered digitally.
 Students will complete the majority of the curriculum through the internet outside of school.
 The student will have access to the teacher during the school day if needed.
-For more information, please read the "Digital Learning"

-Courses" section on page 8.
 It is strongly recommended that the student have a 'C' average or above in prior English classes.